worm-portal/pyCHNOSZ/README.md

 Author: Dr. Grayson Boyer, GEOPIG Lab, Arizona State University

-This is a python wrapper for several functions in the R package [CHNOSZ](https://www.chnosz.net/) by [Dr. Jeff Dick](https://chnosz.net/jeff/).
+[CHNOSZ](https://www.chnosz.net/) is a package written by [Dr. Jeff Dick](https://chnosz.net/jeff/) for performing thermodynamic calculations in aqueous geochemistry and biogeochemistry. pyCHNOSZ is a wrapper for CHNOSZ that allows these calculations to be carried out in Python 3 Jupyter notebooks.

 ## Features